 When you have some free time, please spend a little of it with my essay The Gay Worm Turns.
 It is another from my collection about leaving Fundamentalist Christianity, up now at Atticus Review.

-Other essays from this collection:
+Some other essays from this collection:

 The Holy Fool in Winter

 Two more essays are forthcoming in Atticus Review and Appalachian Heritage.